alirezamohamadiam/alirezamohamadiam.github.io/_pages/about.md

 - "Survival at Any Cost?
 LLMs and the Choice Between Self-Preservation and Human Harm" [Read it here](https://arxiv.org/abs/2509.12190)

 [See all news →](/news/)

+## Hobbies
+In my free time, I enjoy playing [Warzone](https://www.callofduty.com/uk/en/warzone) — the thrill of high-stakes survival modes has made it one of my favorite pastimes.
+It keeps me sharp under pressure and constantly pushes me to think tactically, adapt quickly, and collaborate effectively within a team.
+Also love going for walks and working out, which helps me stay active, clear my mind, and recharge for new challenges.

 ---